Vouk/voukoder/README.md

 - ProRes (experimental)
 - FFV1 (experimental)

+See the Wiki page for more details.

-This plugin is under heavy development and not yet ready for production use.
+This plugin is under heavy development and not yet ready for production use - ... although the results are pretty much useable already.

 ## Installation